collective-soundworks/collective-soundworks.github.io/tutorials/state-manager.md

 2. Select the `browser` target
 3. But this time select the `controller` template

-Additionnally, the wizard will ask you if you want to use this client as the default one (meaning it will be accessible at the root of your website), choose `no` and confirm.
+Additionally, the wizard will ask you if you want to use this client as the default one (meaning it will be accessible at the root of your website), choose `no` and confirm.

 ![create-controller-wizard](../assets/tutorials/state-manager/create-controller-wizard.png)

 In your editor you can see that new directory `src/clients/controller` has been created by the wizard.
 This is where we will implement the logic for our "controller" client.

-Now that eveything are set up, we can go back to the implementation of our `controller` client.
+Now that everything are set up, we can go back to the implementation of our `controller` client.
 Let's then first restart our development server:

 ```
 npm run dev